mead-ml/mead-baseline/docs/reporting.md

 ```

-- pass in the reporting hooks as arguments of `mead-train` or `python/mead/trainer.py`: `mead-train --config sst2.json --reporting visdom, console`
+- pass in the reporting hooks as arguments of `mead-train` or `python/mead/trainer.py`: `mead-train --config sst2.json --reporting visdom console`

 Following reporting hooks are implemented: